 10 benefits of Work Breakdown Structure WBS for project managers

-1. The increase of communication
+1. The increase in communication

-It does not matter whether your project has internal or external direction.
+It does not matter whether your project has an internal or external direction.
 A Work Breakdown Structure includes communication acts on every step.

 2. A field for creativity